rchanou/rchanou.github.io/cost-awareness.md

 ![Bell curve meme showing junior programmer saying "I will write only the code needed to solve the problem", intermediate programmer crying about how you should use SOLID, design patterns, MVC, etc. and senior programmer saying "I will write only the code needed to solve the problem".](/assets/programmer_bell_curve_meme.webp)

-Me, I never bought into SOLID and the like, but I _did_ go through a Functional Programming phase.
-Just replace the OOP concepts in the meme with functional concepts like higher-order functions, currying, composition, immutable data structures, homoiconicity, declarative DSLs, and provable correctness.
+Personally, I never bought into SOLID and the like, but I _did_ go through a Functional Programming phase.
+The meme applies just as much to concepts like higher-order functions, currying, "composability", declarative DSLs, homoiconicity, provable correctness, and algebraic effects.

+Those are all compelling ideas that _might_ have their time and place.
+However, I do not think they should be part of the \_default approach.

-Here's what's wrong with many of these pervasively taught ideas: they _sound_ good in a vacuum, but often don't work out in practice, because they all have cost and drawbacks which usually aren't mentioned (or even noticed) when they are first proposed.
-I could write several articles discussing the specific pros and cons of each of these ideas, but for now, I'll just say that they tend to increase friction, indirection, and ambiguity, while not solving any problems that _actually_ matter.
+Here's the thing: they _sound_ good in a vacuum, but often don't pay off in practice, because they all have cost and drawbacks which usually aren't mentioned (or even noticed) when they are first proposed.
+I could write several articles discussing the specific pros and cons of each of these ideas, but for now, I'll just say that they tend to induce excessive fragmentation, unnecessary ambiguity, premature ossification and reduced flexibility, while often not really solving any hard problems that _actually_ matter.

 Yes, writing good code is a nuanced art that takes lots of practice.
 However, I think there are a handful of simple, yet very helpful techniques that most resources overlook.
 I have seen others touch upon these ideas, but none in the clear, satisfying detail that I would like.
 That is why I am writing this series: to serve as the no-nonsense guidebook that I wish I had when I first began my programming career.